Wanting to discover Tasmania’s very own slice of heaven? Plan the ultimate day trip to Bruny Island with all of the best things to see and do!

 Cape Bruny Lighthouse

-Tasmania contains a lot of old buildings, from Tasmania’s oldest still-running flour mill to Australia’s oldest stone bridge, but neither of them is surrounded by a picturesque view like Cape Bruny Lighthouse.
+Tasmania contains a lot of old buildings, from the oldest still-running flour mill to Australia’s oldest stone bridge, but none of them is surrounded by a picturesque view like Cape Bruny Lighthouse.
 You may want to book in advance for a tour up the stairs, which also includes a detailed history of the building.
 There’s a little museum to peruse in the nearby house and a few tracks around the grounds to wander through.
 As usual, use caution when hiking.

 Cape Queen Elizabeth